Playing Rules

 1. Participation is limited to currently-enrolled, fee-paying FSU students, faculty members, and full-time staff.
 FAMU & TCC students and members of the community are not eligible.

-2. In order to participate in an intramural contest, each player must present his/her current, valid FSUCard.
+2. In order to participate in an intramural contest, each player must present their current, valid FSUCard.
 Check-in takes place at designated sign-in locations at the facility, not at the fields or courtside.

-3. Additional information regarding player eligibility, team rosters, and participant check-in is available in the Seven Principles of Intramural Sports, available online at the FSU Intramural Sports web site and in the Intramural Sports Office in 1035 Tully Gym.
+3. Additional information regarding player eligibility, team rosters, and participant check-in is available in the Seven Principles of Intramural Sports, available online at the FSU Intramural Sports web site and in the Intramural Sports Office at the Main Campus Fields (1001 W. St. Augustine Street).
 Requests for exceptions to any policy must be directed to the IM administrative staff during regular weekday business hours in the Intramural Sports Office.
 No exceptions are granted at the fields or courts.

 II.
 TEAM COMPOSITION